-gpm =

-$$\frac{70 \times 2 \times 10}{1,000}$$

-= $\frac{1,400}{1,000}$ = 1.4 gpm
+$$gpm = \frac{70 \times 2 \times 10}{1,000} = \frac{1,400}{1,000} = 1.4 gpm$$

 Step 2.
 Select the correct nozzle-whirlplate combination and operating pressure.
 Air-blast sprayers normally use disk-core-type cone spray tips.
-The correct size nozzles and whirlplates can be selected by using a table, which indicates the nozzle size and gallons per minute output at various pressures using specific whirlplates.
+Select the correct size nozzles and whirlplates by using a table that indicates the nozzle size and gallons per minute output at various pressures using specific whirlplates.
 You can find these tables in the sprayer manufacturer's literature or in nozzle catalogs.

-You should arrange nozzles in the sprayer manifold so approximately 2/3 of the total flow comes from nozzles in the upper half of the manifold, and 1/3 of the total flow comes from nozzles in the lower half.
+Arrange nozzles in the sprayer manifold so approximately two-thirds of the total flow comes from nozzles in the upper half of the manifold, and one-third of the total flow comes from nozzles in the lower half.
 Adjust nozzles this way to provide uniform coverage throughout the canopy.
 It should adequately penetrate to the top and center of the canopy while avoiding excess application in the lower outside areas.

 Step 3.
 Install the nozzles in their proper outlets.
 Inspect and clean all nozzles and outlets and determine that the sprayer is operating correctly.
-Nozzles are a very important part of the sprayer; if the nozzles show any defects or wear, replace them.
+Nozzles are an important part of the sprayer; if the nozzles show any defects or wear, replace them.